Category: Marokko 2014

 Much Ado About Nothing (or: To be, or not to be)

-11 – 14 March 2014 ~ ‘This is not really Morocco, you know?’
-I’m surprised to hear the man sitting at my restaurant table say it; it could get him in a lot of trouble if the omnipresent Moroccan police hear it.
+‘This is not really Morocco, you know?’
+I’m surprised to hear the man sitting at my restaurant table say it at all, let alone out loud in a public place, let alone at a border crossing.
+It could get him in a lot of trouble if the omnipresent Moroccan police hear it.
+After a short…

 Staying high and dry (‘s more trouble than it’s worth)

-9 – 10 March 2014 ~ Not another one!
+Not another one!
 The ocean is as relentless as I am helpless.
 Wave after wave comes in, and I’m floating around, holding on to my surfboard like a shipwrecked sailor to a piece of wood.
 Just paddling into the surf has exhausted all my upper body strength.
-Now that I’m in the right place, I can no longer generate enough speed to properly ride the wave, let alone push myself up to stand on the board.
-The best I can do is sit up, enjoy a glorious second or so as I’m on top of the wave, feeling the energy pick me up and push me forward, and then try not to get completely sucked into the vortex when the inevitable happens and I capsize, again.
+Now that I’m in the right place, I…

 Ramble on

-7 – 8 March 2014 ~ Could it be possible that I’m not the world’s clumsiest person after all?
+Could it be possible that I’m not the world’s clumsiest person after all?
 Ingrid, one of my walking buddies in the Afella Ighir gorges, and I leave Tafraoute together.
 Joining us in the private taxi are two Englishmen.
-They are avid rock climbers, and were having a lot of fun scaling some of the more remote granite and quartz cliff faces of the Anti Atlas; there’re lots of routes here that have never been climbed before.
-It stopped being fun right around the time they dropped the key to their hire car somewhere during a climb…
+One of them is Ian, who works at the British embassy in Rabat, making reports about Morocco…

 Between a rock and a dry place

-4 – 6 March 2014 ~ The second, unguided part of the walking tour takes place some 30 kilometers South of Tafraoute, where the real desert begins.
+The second, unguided part of the walking tour takes place some 30 kilometers South of Tafraoute, where the real desert begins.
 The guide agency drops me off at Aït Mansour, a village at the beginning of a narrow, winding gorge in the bone dry landscape that has an oasis running through it.
-The narrow line of green palm trees snaking through the red rocks is undoubtedly one of the most spectacular sights I’ve seen so far.
+The narrow line…

 A short guide to rock(s)

-27 feb – 4 march 2014 ~ ‘I like rock music, like Nickelback, Thirty Seconds to Mars, and the Backstreet Boys.’
+‘I like rock music, like Nickelback, Thirty Seconds to Mars, and the Backstreet Boys.’
 For a few seconds, looking out the window and concentrating very hard on the mountainous desert landscape passing by is all I can do to stop myself from laughing out loud and insulting my new friend, Marouan.
-He got on the bus at a small town, about one third into the distance between Ouarzazate and Taroudannt, and is on his way to Agadir, where he studies English.
+He got on the…

 High and dry